Big Four (banking): Netherlands

-The market leader for the Netherlands, ING Group, is one of the largest multinational banking and financial service corporations in the world, with products and services reaching over 41 countries worldwide.
+The market leader for the Netherlands, ING Group, is one of the world's largest multinational banking and financial service corporations, with products and services reaching over 41 countries worldwide.

 New Zealand

 New Zealand is Australia's closest neighbour, with very close cultural and economic ties.
-The big four Australian banks (often referred to collectively as the 'big banks' or the 'big Aussie banks') also dominate the banking sector in New Zealand, through subsidiaries:
+The big four Australian banks (often referred to collectively as the "big banks" or the "big Aussie banks") also dominate the banking sector in New Zealand, through subsidiaries: